csula/cs590-fall-2015/documents/notes/05_framework-complex-systems.md

 ## Build Infrastructure

-Create a the file `src/gradesheet/utils/layout.clj`.
+Create the file `src/gradesheet/utils/layout.clj`.
 The purpose of this file is so that you can call inject logic into static HTML pages.

 ```clojure
 (ns gradesheet.utils.layout